jamie-ralph/jamie-ralph/README.md

 ### Hello, I'm Jamie 👋
-I am a Programmer Analyst @ Bumble, developing internal tools in R and Python.
+I am a programmer who likes to develop tools in R and Python.

-- 🌱 I’m currently learning R Shiny
+- 🌱 I’m currently learning how to write cleaner and more maintenable code.
+I like to write about it on [my blog](https://jamie-ralph.github.io/).
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have a cockapoo and her name is Margie :dog: